google/coop-analytics/docs/retailer_get_started.md

-# Coop Analytics - Get Started
+# Coop Analytics - Retailer Get Started

-This guide explains how to get started with the code in this project.
+This guide explains how to get started with the code in this project as a retailer.

-## Retailer

 The code in this project uses the [Google Analytics sample dataset for BigQuery](https://support.google.com/analytics/answer/7586738?hl=en), as a proof